Quarantine-free travel - Australia

 Find out if you're eligible for quarantine-free travel on the Unite Against COVID-19 website and talk to your airline.

-Normal immigration rules will apply.
+Note: normal immigration rules will continue to apply.

-When quarantine-free travel is suspended
+When quarantine-free travel is paused or suspended

 Entering MIQ while travelling in New Zealand

 If you have travelled to New Zealand on a green flight, and during your time in New Zealand you are required to go into managed isolation and quarantine because you are a close contact of a positive COVID-19 case or have tested positive, you will be considered a domestic community case and will not be required to pay for your stay in managed isolation and quarantine.

 Existing MIQ bookings

 MIQ vouchers are being cancelled for people who are now eligible for quarantine-free travel.
 MIQ vouchers will not be reissued.